Virginia Tech, Fall 2021

 All students are invited to attend!
 You don't need to have a particular question — you’re welcome to just stop by for 5 minutes and introduce yourself, or talk about a recent lecture.
 I also encourage students to use the Discussion feature on Canvas, which I regularly check to answer questions.
 I will not respond to emails requesting help on a specific homework problem.

 There are 8 assigments, each of which is worth 4% of your final grade.
-Homework is due on Saturday by midnight.
+Homework is due on Saturday by midnight (with one marked exception).
 Late assignments are not accepted, except when the student has an illness, emergency, or other pressing issue.
 If you need to ask for an extension due to one of these reasons do not hesitate to contact me.
 However, you must make your request before the homework deadline.

 The course has a midterm and a final exam that will be conducted in Lavery Hall 340.
 The midterm will occur during our regular class time.
-Both the midterm and the final are closed book, and you are not allowed to use online resources, calculators, or computers.
+Both the midterm and the final are closed book, and you are not allowed to use online resources, tablets, or computers.
 However, you are encouraged to bring up to 2 sheets worth of notes (with writing on the front and back of each) for reference during the test.
+You may also bring a graphing calculator.

 Group discussion and collaborative work is encouraged on the homework, labs, and when studying for exams.
 However, you must submit your own assignment.
 All assignments submitted are considered graded work and are subject to the Honor Code.
 Students are not allowed to collaborate during the exams.